 Your doctor or GP may prescribe it for treatment of:

-· Treatment of actinic keratosis, which are rough area of the skin seen in people who have been exposed to a lot of sunshine over their lifetime.
-These can be flat, raised or scaly wart like in appearance, but Aldara is only licensed to use on flat actinic keratosis on the face or the scalp.
+- Treatment of actinic keratosis, which is a rough area of the skin seen in people who have been exposed to a lot of sunshine over their lifetime.
+These can be flat, raised or scaly wart-like in appearance, but Aldara is only licensed to use on flat actinic keratosis on the face or the scalp.

 How does Aldara work?